-9. The Complainant, Dr. Johann Brändle, is an Austrian national with an established medical practice in Rankweil, Austria.
-It appears from the Request for an Advisory Opinion from the Verwaltungsbeschwerdeinstanz des Fürstentums Liechtenstein that the Complainant had sought to establish himself as a specialist in internal medicine in Liechtenstein.
+9. The Complainant, Dr. Jürgen Tschannet, is an Austrian national living in Nendeln, Liechtenstein.
+The Complainant has an established medical practice in Sulz, Vorarlberg, Austria.
+It appears from the Request for an Advisory Opinion from the Verwaltungsbeschwerdeinstanz des Fürstentums Liechtenstein that the Complainant had sought to establish himself as an occupational physician in Liechtenstein to provide services to undertakings there.

-10. By an application dated 17 November 1997/4 June 1998, the Complainant filed a request with the Liechtenstein Sanitätskommission (Board of Public Health) for the grant of a licence to set up and operate a medical practice in Liechtenstein.
+10. By an application dated 27 August 1996/12 November 1996, the Complainant filed a request with the Liechtenstein Sanitätskommission (Board of Public Health) for the grant of a licence to practise in Liechtenstein as a general medical practitioner with the additional title "Facharzt für Arbeitsmedizin" (Specialist in occupational medicine).

-11. The Sanitätskommission, by a decision dated 11 November/21 December 1999, refused to grant the licence applied for by the Complainant.
+11. The Sanitätskommission, by a decision dated 25 June 1999, refused to grant the licence applied for by the Complainant.
 The reason given for that decision was, essentially, that, according to Article 9(1) of the Regulation on medical professions, a medical practitioner may not operate more than one practice (hereinafter the "single practice rule"), and that a licence could not be granted until the Complainant had given up his practice in Austria and provided written confirmation to that effect from the Vorarlberger Ärztekammer (Vorarlberg Medical Association).